Larrybin/saas_template/docs/architecture-overview.md

 The job usecase keeps the API route focused on authentication and HTTP response shape, while centralizing the job orchestration concerns (logging, tracing, and the call into the credits domain) in a reusable server-side entry point that could later be reused by CLI or background worker triggers.

 For a complete list of error codes used across APIs and domain services, see `docs/error-codes.md`.
+For a detailed description of the credits lifecycle and domain boundaries, see `docs/credits-lifecycle.md`.
+For a detailed description of the payment lifecycle, Stripe integration and its interaction with credits, see `docs/payment-lifecycle.md`.
+For a detailed description of AI text/chat/image lifecycles and their interaction with credits, see `docs/ai-lifecycle.md`.
+For a detailed description of storage upload/delete lifecycles and provider boundaries, see `docs/storage-lifecycle.md`.
+For developer-oriented guidance and extension patterns, see `docs/developer-guide.md`.